 Discipline for Twins

 Discipline is one of the greatest challenges faced by parents of twins.
 Twin children may seem to be conspiring against you - particularly when you're outnumbered two to one!
-The Supernanny team has this advice for weary Mums and Dads.

 If disciplining one child is a challenge, then disciplining twins is an endurance sport.
 While one child is sitting quietly, the other is likely to be poking his brother’s eye, pulling his hair or throwing a tantrum… Fast forward five minutes and it’s the same scene in reverse.

 Helen Kelter is Mum to a mischievous pair of two year old twin boys.
 She finds their constant need for attention exhausting.
 “You can only focus on one at a time, but they don’t chill out from the moment they wake until they make it to sleep,” she says.